ktor-doc-jp/ktor-doc-jp/kotlinx/io/io/channels.md

 caption: Byte Channels
 category: kotlinx
 toc: true
-priority: 1
+ktor_version_review: 1.0.0
 ---

-ByteChannels are asynchronous streams, potentially large without seeking capabilities.
+`ByteChannel`s are asynchronous streams, potentially large without seeking capabilities.
 They are useful for reading and writing to sockets, or files from the start to the end.
-Usually you read and create chunks of synchronous data called [Packets](/kotlinx/io/io/packets.html) from it, reducing the amount of suspensions to packets.
+Usually you read and create chunks of synchronous data called [Packets](/kotlinx/io/io/packets.html) from them, reducing the amount of suspensions to the number of packets read/written.

 ## ByteReadChannel